sagemath/trac_to_gh/Issue 5497.md

 CC:  @williamstein @mwhansen

 Currently the user can edit/start the same worksheet multiple times.
-This is bad.
+But there is no synchronization, this is bad.

 Cheers,